 Does the next generation really want to keep the property in the family?
 This important question is often forgotten in the planning process for a family vacation home.
 Parents who cherish the property want to keep it in the family, so that the next generation can enjoy it as they have.
 As such, they are predisposed to leaving it to them in some way.
 If only such a decision were that simple!
 Family dynamics, such as sibling rivalries, difficult spouses, disinterest in retaining and using the property by some children who live far from it, and the financial burden of maintaining a vacation home all lead to potential conflicts down the road.
 Instead of a family vacation home keeping the next generation connected with one another, it can have the opposite effect of tearing them apart.
 Accordingly, parents should have an honest discussion with each of their children, perhaps separately to start with, in order to accurately determine the level of interest the next generation has for owning and using the property.
 Assuming at least a majority of the children wish to retain the property, then the next step is to determine the best way for them to leave the property to them.

-If parents wish to reduce estate taxes, then they should consider gifting the property during their lifetime to the next generation.
-Depending on the value of the property and the number of family members who would receive an interest in the property, gifting can be done on either an incremental basis or all at once, in either case utilizing the annual exclusion for taxable gifts (currently $14,000 per donee per year).
+The first decision to be made is whether the property will be gifted during the parents’ lifetimes or at death.
+Transferring property to the next generation during lifetime can serve to reduce estate taxes, but this may not be the best approach if the parents have a low basis in the residence the taxable estate will be under the federal exemption.
+Depending on the value of the property and the number of family members who would receive an interest in the property, gifting can be done on either an incremental basis or all at once, in either case utilizing the annual exclusion for taxable gifts (currently $15,000 per donee per year).
 Before any gifting is undertaken, however, the parents need to decide on the form of ownership for the next generation to hold the property: outright, in trust, or through a limited liability company (LLC).
 An experienced estate planning attorney will explain the pros and cons of each form of ownership, allowing the parents to make an informed decision about which form of ownership works best for their family.

 Outright transfers of fractional shares of a family vacation property is the simplest method for gifting a family vacation home.
 However, this option provides no structure for management of the property by the next generation.
 As such, the children are left to devise a working plan for its use and maintenance, and also must provide the funds to maintain the property.
 As joint titleholders, each family member has the right to leave his or her interest in the property to whomever he or she wishes.
 In addition, a disgruntled family member, by way of a court proceeding, could force a sale of the property, thereby causing problems for the other family members who wish to retain the property, but who may not be able to afford to purchase the interest of the family member wishing to sell.